Pretty Yende: Early life and education

 Yende won two prizes in the 2008 International Vocal Competition 's-Hertogenbosch: the Prize of the Province of North Brabant, and the Engagement Opera Riga, which gave her the opportunity to take part in the new year concert at the Latvian National Opera in December.
 She won first prize in operetta and opera at the International Hans Gabor Belvedere Singing Competition 2009 in Vienna.

-In 2010, Yende won first prizes at three competitions: 1st Vincenzo Bellini International Competition, 1st International Singing Competition of Savonlinna Opera Festival (shared), 6th Leyla Gencer Voice Competition.
+In 2010, Yende won prizes at three competitions: first prize at the Vincenzo Bellini International Competition, first prize at the International Singing Competition of Savonlinna Opera Festival (shared), and sixth prize at the Leyla Gencer Voice Competition.
 In 2011, she won first prize at Operalia, held that year in Moscow.
+Her younger sister Nombulelo won the CulturArte Prize at Operalia in 2023 in Cape Town.